rahiuhn/DMU/README.md

 # Dynamic Model Updating (DMU): A short tutorial
 Dynamic model updating (DMU) approach develops statistical models with missing data.
 DMU uses only the information available in the dataset to prepare the statistical models.
 The basic framework is to divide the dataset into smaller datasets containing a smaller number of predictors but complete information, and sequentially build the model for each dataset followed by updating the estimates of the predictors after each model (https://doi.org/10.1186/s12859-021-04138-z).

 This tutorial will explain how to run the DMU code.
 The current DMU algorithm can only provide the predictive performance of the test data.
 It does not provide the final model built for the prediction.
+The current DMU algorithm uses Bayesian Regression for coefficient estimation.

 ## Installing the packages
 This algorithm uses many R packages which needs to be installed or loaded before using this algorithm.